 In the early 1970s, Jessie inherited the farm where she had grown up.
 Jessie and her husband Jay, a native of New Orleans, raised their own family at Peace Hill.
 In 1991, Jessie’s daughter Susan Wise Bauer and her husband Peter moved back to the farm.
 Then, in 2009, Susan and Peter purchased the fifty acres next to Peace Hill, originally part of the Peace Hill property, and the turn-of-the-century farmhouse there, now the Bed & Breakfast at Peace Hill.

-This property was a subsistence farm raising chickens, and the century-old chicken houses (now used as event spaces and Peace Hill’s farm store) boast hand-cut local timber, along with the wide low windows meant to give air to the layers.
+This property was a subsistence farm raising chickens, and the century-old chicken houses (now used as event spaces) boast hand-cut local timber, along with the wide low windows meant to give air to the layers.
 The farmhouse itself shows the beadboard walls and ceilings that predated drywall, along with with random-width floors constructed from pine cut at the estate, hand-blown window glass, and an open fireplace.
 The original chicken feeders, coops, and nesting boxes have been carefully preserved, along with other artifacts from the farm’s late-nineteenth-century farming past.
 A family graveyard sits in view of the house.
 A large outdoor fireplace sits over the site of the nineteenth-century deep well, now filled in.

 The current hundred-acre Peace Hill Farm is networked with walking and bridle paths.
-Thirty acres of the farm are in working cropland, currently farmed by Susan’s cousin Charles Tench, a long-time Charles City farmer and owner of Chickahominy Farms.
-Another twenty acres are in pasture, where Susan raises Leicester Longwool sheep (a heritage breed once owned by George Washington), Angora goats, and draft horses.
-Woods, a trout pond, chickens, a sizable vegetable garden, and peach and apple orchards cover the remainder of the property.
+Thirty acres of the farm were farmed by Chickahominy Farms until early 2023, when Peace Hill Farm reclaimed them as an experiment in regenerative agriculture.
+Another twenty acres are in mixed pasture, where Susan raises Leicester Longwool sheep (a heritage breed once owned by George Washington), Angora goats, mangelitsa pigs, and draft horses.
+Woods, a fishing pond, chickens and ducks, a sizable vegetable garden, and peach and apple orchards cover the remainder of the property.